Phase 3

 - Serious medical condition that at investigator's judgment precludes utilization of a fixed dose of allopurinol

-Data sourced from ClinicalTrials.gov (NCT02038179).
+Data sourced from ClinicalTrials.gov (NCT02038179) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.